 Compare each calibration point to the curve and recalculate its concentration.
-If any recalculated values are not within the method's acceptance criteria-up to twice the MRL $\pm 50\%$ ; between 3 and 5 times the MRL $\pm 20\%$ ; or greater than 5 times the MRL $\pm 10\%$ -unless otherwise specified in individual methods, identify the source of any outlier(s) and correct before sample quantitation.
+Unless otherwise specified in individual methods, if any recalculated values are not within the method's acceptance criteria-up to twice the MRL \pm 50%; between 3 and 5 times the MRL \pm 20%; or greater than 5 times the MRL \pm 10%-identify the source of any outlier(s) and correct before sample quantitation.

 Note: Do not use the correlation coefficient to verify a calibration's accuracy.
-That said, many methods still require calculation of the correlation coefficient and comparison to a specific limit.
+Nevertheless, many methods still require calculation of the correlation coefficient and comparison to a specific limit.

 Verify the initial calibration by analyzing a standard prepared from a different stock standard than that used to create the calibration curve; its concentration should be near the midpoint of the calibration range.
-The analytical results for this second-source mid-range standard must be within 10% of its true value.
-If not, determine the cause of the error, take corrective action, and re-verify the calibration.
-If the re-verification passes, continue the analyses; otherwise, repeat the initial calibration.
+The analytical results for this second-source midrange standard must be within 10% of its true value.

+If not, determine the cause of the error, take corrective action, and reverify the calibration.
+If the reverification passes, continue the analyses; otherwise, repeat the initial calibration.

-See the individual method or manufacturer's instructions for pH or ISE methods.
+Refer to the individual method or manufacturer's instructions for pH or ISE methods.

 Use the initial calibration to quantitate analytes of interest in samples.
-Use CCV (¶ c below) only for calibration checks, not for sample quantitation.
+Use CCV ($\P c$ below) only for calibration checks, not for sample quantitation.
 Perform initial calibration when the instrument is set up and whenever CCV criteria are not met.